-MOTION: To support the Medicaid Save Lives Act (S. 2315) to expand Medicaid in Wisconsin to adults up to age 64 who do not now qualify based on income 100 - 138% of federal poverty level.

-ACTION: Passes unanimously.
+MOTION: To send a letter to our Milwaukee County Congressional delegation support the Medicaid Save Lives Act (S. 2315) to expand Medicaid in Wisconsin to adults up to age 64 who do not now qualify based on income 100 - 138% of federal poverty level and ACTION: Passes unanimously.